wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Service Dashboard

-Use the service dashboard identify potential hot spots, and then drill down to the Traces browser.
+Use the Service Dashboard identify potential hot spots, and then drill down to the Traces Browser.

-See the service dashboard:
+See the Service Dashboard:

 * Option 1:
   1. In your web browser, go to your Wavefront cluster and log in.
   1. From the taskbar, click **Applications** > **Service Dashboard**.

 * Option 2:
-  Drill down to the service dashboard from the application map, table view, or grid view.
+  Drill down to the Service Dashboard from the application map, table view, or grid view.

 ### Explore the Default Service Dashboard